Milk - Breastfeeding

 Author: TLN

-Hi, Caitlin, moms and moms-to-be!
-With 5 kids including twins, my life is full.
+Hello parents, and moms-to-be!
+With five kids (including twins), my life is full.
 I’m so happy to be able to contribute during such a precious time in your lives.
 Let’s get started!

 Labor.
 We start thinking about it when the test is positive and don’t stop until the baby is in our arms.
 It is so important to prepare mentally and physically for labor.
 Yet, ready or not, labor comes and goes (hopefully) in a matter of hours.
-But moms, what about breastfeeding?!
+But what about breastfeeding?
 Shouldn’t there be preparation for something you may plan to do every couple of hours (or more) every day for a year or longer?
-Breastfeeding immediately becomes a major concern after the baby arrives, but may be only a brief thought prenatally.
-There are several things you can do now, before the baby comes, to aid in a successful breastfeeding (and or pumping) experience.
+Breastfeeding immediately becomes a major concern after the baby arrives, but it may be only a brief thought before your baby comes.
+There are several things you can do now to aid in a successful breastfeeding (and or pumping) experience once your newborn arrives.

-1. Read about breastfeeding while you are still pregnant.
+1. Read about breastfeeding while you are pregnant.

 When you are registering, don’t forget to add a really helpful breastfeeding book to your wish lists.
 You’ll enjoy The Womanly Art of Breastfeeding (LLL manual) or The Breastfeeding Book (Sears).
 Take it from me, you’ll appreciate a great reference much more than another swaddler or wipe warmer.